 Parent and student questionnaires were completed before camp started, on the second to last day of camp, and six months after camp had ended.
 Camp counselors provided observations of the campers under their supervision to the researchers at the beginning and end of camp.

 Campers and their parents both reported growth from the time they started a camp to the day it ended.
 Even better, both groups reported that the personal growth was maintained six months after camp had ended.
 Growth was seen in four major areas:

 - Peer Relationships

 - Social Comfort

 The researchers concluded that the positive development that occurred during camp was due to the experience of being at the camp itself, not just natural growth over the summer.
 “Growth at camp significantly exceeded growth attributable to maturation alone,” and “camp may spark and perhaps even accelerate growth in certain domains long after immersion in the camp environment is over.”

 ANA Summer Programs

-Our summer programs include Leadership, Recreational, and Academic options.
-Camps are co-ed and designed for students ages 10-17.
+Our summer leadership programs and recreational summer camps are co-ed and designed for students ages 8-17.
 Whether you’re looking to improve your child’s leadership skills, offer a unique adventure on the Pacific coast, or promote academic achievement throughout the summer, we have a camp to fit your needs.

 No matter which camp you choose, you can expect to see growth in your child in other areas.
 “Simply stated, positive youth development is the outcome of a combination of challenging opportunities and supportive relationships.”